 Arabic Inscriptions on the Walls

-The cenotaphs are preserved in an undecorated burial room below a main chamber, which features polished gemstones and houses empty tombs of the emperor and his beloved wife.
+The cenotaphs are preserved in an undecorated burial room below a central chamber, which features polished gemstones and houses empty tombs of the emperor and his beloved wife.
 The actual graves are closed to the public.

 A Gem of Islamic Art in India